Reporting Data Breaches: Do you need to do it?

 This practice is not limited to Cathay Pacific.
 Other large companies such as Yahoo and Facebook did not notify the public of data breaches until years after they occurred.
 In the case of Facebook, this resulted in the Cambridge Analytica Data Controversy of early this year.
 Both of these companies have suffered consequences from their respective incidents.
 Yahoo paid a $35 Million settlement payout for withholding information to its investors, while Facebook was fined due to over 80 million of its customers having their data stolen.

+Rules for reporting data breaches is determined differently in various jurisdictions.
 Individual countries generally have autonomy in how they regulate organizations that have been breached.
 For instance, in Hong Kong, companies do not legally need to report it to the public.
 Instead, they are simply encouraged to communicate with the Privacy commissioners for Personal Data (PCPD) in order to mitigate damages.
 However, in light of the incident, Hong Kong’s current PCPD Stephen Kai-Yi Wong stated that the state may implement stricter rules in the future.

 For GDPR Regulated Countries: